Hyundai Kona Hybrid Review & Prices

 Arguably the Hyundai’s biggest selling point – if you want years of hassle-free motoring – is its unlimited-mileage, five-year warranty.
 But the Hyundai Kona Hybrid is hard to recommend when the Kia Niro is similar yet arguably more stylish and has a longer seven-year warranty.

 Still, have a look at the latest Hyundai Kona deals and used Hyundais for sale to see how much you could save.
 Or check out the full range of new Hyundai deals.
-And you can now sell your current car through carwow, too.
+And you can now sell your car online through carwow, too.

 How much is the Hyundai Kona Hybrid?

-The Hyundai Kona Hybrid has a RRP range of £23,205 to £31,645.
-Monthly payments start at £403.
-The price of a used Hyundai Kona Hybrid on Carwow starts at £13,670.
+The price of a used Hyundai Kona Hybrid on Carwow starts at £13,118.

 The entry-level SE Connect makes a very smart buy.
 It’s a lot cheaper than the flashy Premium and Ultimate models, but still comes with all the must-haves and a smattering of nice-to-haves as well.
 Air conditioning, cruise control, and lane keep assist are included in the price, and with smaller alloys than the high-spec cars the ride is a little smoother.